NoobInTheNet/emailMigrator/README.md

 * [Python 3.9](http://www.dropwizard.io/1.0.2/docs/) - Programming language in which the tool is written.

-* [IMAPLib](https://maven.apache.org/) - Library used to carry out communications with email servers.

 ## Versions 📌

 * **V. 1 _(08/01/2021)_ --->** The tool generates a folder with a timestamp by name and creates the subdirectories of each email account one by one, filling them with the downloaded emails, and then uploading them to the new server.